zhwa/mlir-example/book/Chapter-04-Bufferization.md

 ## 4.6 MemRef Layout Maps and Zero-Cost Transformations

 MemRefs are not just pointers—they're **descriptors** that bundle a base pointer with metadata about how to interpret that memory.
+We introduced the descriptor structure in Chapter 2 (base pointer, aligned pointer, offset, sizes, strides) but didn't explore how the **layout map** enables zero-cost transformations.
+This section reveals the compiler magic that makes operations like transpose and reshape free.

-A critical piece of this metadata is the **layout map**, which controls how multi-dimensional indices map to flat memory offsets.
+A critical piece of the descriptor metadata is the **layout map**, which controls how multi-dimensional indices map to flat memory offsets.
 Understanding layout maps is essential because they enable **zero-cost transformations** like transpose and reshape.

 ### The Anatomy of a MemRef: More Than a Pointer